Patti Starr

+Patricia "Patti" Starr (November 18, 1941 — April 3, 2024) was an administrator, novelist, and fundraiser best known for her role in the Patti Starr affair, a political donations scandal that tainted the credibility of David Peterson's Ontario government in the 1980s and contributed to its defeat in the 1990 Ontario general election.

 Background

-Starr was born in Toronto, Ontario.
-Starr received her training at Ryerson University.
-Today, she heads her own consulting business that specializes in research and fact-checking.

-Ontario Place

-In 1987 she was appointed to the chair of Ontario Place by premier David Peterson.
-During her tenure she achieved a substantial drop in the operating deficit, rejuvenating the fledgling park.
+Starr was born in Toronto and was educated at Ryerson University.
+Starr served for a time as vice-president of the Canadian Jewish Congress and chair of the National Council of Jewish Women (Toronto Section), and was on several boards including the former O’Keefe Centre for the Performing Arts and the agency now known as the Toronto Community Housing Corporation.
+She was a prominent fundraiser for the Ontario Liberal Party and was appointed chair of Ontario Place by Premier David Peterson in 1987.

 Patti Starr affair

-In February 1989, The Globe and Mail published an article that said that the National Council of Jewish Women of Canada had made contributions to political parties in contravention of the Federal Income Tax Act.
+In February 1989, The Globe and Mail published an article that said that the National Council of Jewish Women of Canada had made contributions to political parties in contravention of the federal Income Tax Act.
 The donations were made under the direction of Starr who claimed that the donation method was not covered under the act.
 She labelled it as a loophole or a "grey area".
 Gordon Murray, a director at Revenue Canada said that she was mistaken and that charities were specifically barred from contributions to partisan political causes.

-In March, the national council stripped the officers of the executive, including Starr of their powers.
-In May Starr stepped down as president of the charity but denied it had anything to do with the investigation.
+In March, the NCJW stripped the officers of the executive, including Starr of their powers.
+In May, Starr stepped down as president of the charity but denied it had anything to do with the investigation.
 In June, she resigned as chair of Ontario Place.
 In the same month, a leaked report listed several prominent politicians as having received donations in 1987.
-These included provincial Health Minister Elinor Caplan, Transportation Minister Ed Fulton, Federal Conservative MP Bill Attewell and Toronto Mayor Art Eggleton.
+These included provincial Health Minister Elinor Caplan, Transportation Minister Ed Fulton, federal Progressive Conservative MP Bill Attewell and Toronto Mayor Art Eggleton.
 These revelations led to a cabinet shuffle by Peterson in which five ministers who had received contributions lost their positions.